 - Recycling a ton of aluminum saves the same amount of electricity a home uses in 10 years.

-- Global warming threatens up to one million plant and animal species -- including polar bears, coral and whales.
+- Global warming threatens up to one million plant and animal species -- including polar bears, coral reefs and whales.

 - Bauxite mining often occurs in ecologically sensitive areas and can harm animal and plant life.